rutrum/curly/README.md

 This is a markup language developed as a way to abbreviate HTML without having to use a javascript framework.

+To see the old version of this translator, written in python, see the `oldpython` branch.

 ## Syntax

 ### Tags